 There are two ways to get cash back on dollar-store purchases.
 You can take your pick, or take advantage of both during a single transaction:

-Ibotta is a free app for Android and Apple devices that enables you to earn cash rebates on purchases — not just online, but also at many brick-and-mortar stores.
-Those stores include Dollar General, Dollar Tree and Family Dollar.
+Ibotta is a free app that enables you to earn cash rebates on purchases at many brick-and-mortar stores, including Dollar Tree.

 3. Shop online